nightduck/website/README.md

 TODO: Make a python script to automate the syncing of new data

 The published flag indicates which posts should show on the public website.
 0 means unpublished, 1 means published.
-The feeds on the site will check if the file unpublish.lock exists, and if it does, the feeds will not display unpublished articles.
+The feeds on the site will check if the file public-facing.lock exists, and if it does, the feeds will not display unpublished articles.
 The staging site has no such lock file, and so unpublished articles can be viewed there while still in their drafting stage.